kcparashar/bessie/README.md

 ### Automatic Hours with `cron`
-If you prefer to save your self the hassle of running this script, you can choose to automate it with `cron` a ____ that lets you run background task on schedule.
+If you prefer to save your self the hassle of running this script, you can choose to automate it with `cron` a UNIX utliity that lets you run background task on schedule.

 This is best paired with a server, for which I recommend [DigitalOcean](https://m.do.co/c/3ad22fa86c99) (referral link with $10 credit).

-To use `cron` you must first open a *crontab* with ___.
+To use `cron` you must first open a *crontab*.
+[Corenominal](https://corenominal.org/2016/05/12/howto-setup-a-crontab-file/) provides a useful guide.

-Then enter in the options from below or make your own custom one with _.
+Then enter in the options from below or write a custom entry.

 #### 40 Hour Work Week
 `cron 00 09,17 * * 1-5 node bessie.js`